abihulick/abihulick.github.io/content/posts/selling-on-amazon/index.md

 That being said, I can’t deny the perks of having so many essentials right at your fingertips—especially as someone who lives in the middle of nowhere.
 In rural Wyoming, Amazon Prime reliably and affordably delivers essentials to my family year-round.

 **But how exactly do the magical Prime packages arrive on your doorstep so quickly?
-Turns out it’s more complicated than I thought.**
+Turns out it’s more complicated than I thought.
+Here's my insider take on this industry.**

-Read on for insights I’ve gleaned while working in the Amazon ecosystem this year. 👇

 ### **Sellers from all over the world source and list products**